zsebtanar/zsebtanar/README.md

 }
 ```

-## STEP 2: Create php-function to generate exercise
+## STEP 2: Create PHP class to generate exercise

-1. Create file `ExerciseClass.php` in the `/application/library/` folder where `ExerciseClass` is equal to `label`.
+1. Create file `ExerciseClass.php` in the `/application/library/` folder where `ExerciseClass` is equal to `label` of the exercise in the JSON-file.
 2. Define function called `Generate($level)`.
-    - The input is *always* one parameter (`$level`), which is the level of exercise - this can help to set the difficulty.
+    - The input is *always* one parameter (`$level`), which is the level of exercise - this can be used to set the difficulty of the exercise.
     - Each exercise *must* be provided with the following return values:
-        1. `$question`: the main body of the exercise
+        1. `$question`: the main body of the exercise,
-        2. `$solution`: this is what the user will see if the answer is wrong
+        2. `$solution`: this is what the user will see if the answer is wrong.
+        2. `$correct`: correct answer that will be used to compare the user's answer against.
+    - Each exercise *can* be provided with additional return values:
+        1. `$type`: exercise type,
+        2. `$explanation`: explanation for exercise.

 You can use **MathJax** to display formulas.